Zuora (NYSE:ZUO) Updates FY 2023 Earnings Guidance

-Zuora (NYSE:ZUO – Get Rating) last issued its earnings results on Wednesday, March 2nd.
-The company reported ($0.01) earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.02) by $0.01.
-Zuora had a negative return on equity of 47.44% and a negative net margin of 28.67%.
-During the same period in the previous year, the company posted ($0.15) earnings per share.
-Sell-side analysts predict that Zuora will post -0.76 EPS for the current year.

-In related news, CFO Todd Mcelhatton sold 14,429 shares of Zuora stock in a transaction on Monday, January 3rd.
-The stock was sold at an average price of $18.06, for a total transaction of $260,587.74.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CRO Robert J. Traube sold 9,131 shares of the firm’s stock in a transaction on Wednesday, January 12th.
-The stock was sold at an average price of $16.93, for a total value of $154,587.83.
+In other news, CFO Todd Mcelhatton sold 4,700 shares of the business’s stock in a transaction on Monday, January 10th.
+The shares were sold at an average price of $16.05, for a total value of $75,435.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CEO Tien Tzuo sold 10,000 shares of the business’s stock in a transaction on Thursday, March 17th.
+The stock was sold at an average price of $15.00, for a total transaction of $150,000.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 104,818 shares of company stock worth $1,819,682 in the last ninety days.
-12.58% of the stock is owned by corporate insiders.
+Insiders sold 114,818 shares of company stock valued at $1,969,682 over the last three months.
+Insiders own 12.58% of the company’s stock.

-Institutional investors and hedge funds have recently modified their holdings of the business.
-BlackRock Inc. lifted its stake in shares of Zuora by 5.0% in the fourth quarter.
-BlackRock Inc. now owns 8,148,923 shares of the company’s stock worth $152,222,000 after acquiring an additional 389,153 shares in the last quarter.
-State Street Corp lifted its stake in shares of Zuora by 0.5% in the fourth quarter.
-State Street Corp now owns 2,317,138 shares of the company’s stock worth $43,284,000 after acquiring an additional 10,836 shares in the last quarter.
-The Manufacturers Life Insurance Company lifted its stake in shares of Zuora by 111.2% in the fourth quarter.
-The Manufacturers Life Insurance Company now owns 1,028,496 shares of the company’s stock worth $19,213,000 after acquiring an additional 541,469 shares in the last quarter.
-Millennium Management LLC raised its stake in Zuora by 183.7% during the fourth quarter.
-Millennium Management LLC now owns 714,375 shares of the company’s stock valued at $13,345,000 after buying an additional 462,538 shares in the last quarter.
-Finally, Parametric Portfolio Associates LLC raised its stake in Zuora by 14.5% during the fourth quarter.
-Parametric Portfolio Associates LLC now owns 300,830 shares of the company’s stock valued at $5,620,000 after buying an additional 38,012 shares in the last quarter.
-Institutional investors own 68.57% of the company’s stock.
+Several institutional investors have recently modified their holdings of ZUO.
+Wells Fargo & Company MN lifted its stake in shares of Zuora by 100.7% in the second quarter.
+Wells Fargo & Company MN now owns 90,487 shares of the company’s stock worth $1,561,000 after buying an additional 45,402 shares during the last quarter.
+Invesco Ltd. lifted its stake in shares of Zuora by 19.9% in the third quarter.
+Invesco Ltd. now owns 64,573 shares of the company’s stock worth $1,071,000 after buying an additional 10,706 shares during the last quarter.
+Royal Bank of Canada lifted its stake in shares of Zuora by 24.3% in the third quarter.
+Royal Bank of Canada now owns 12,287 shares of the company’s stock worth $204,000 after buying an additional 2,402 shares during the last quarter.
+Janus Henderson Group PLC acquired a new stake in shares of Zuora in the third quarter worth $181,000.
+Finally, BNP Paribas Arbitrage SA raised its stake in Zuora by 111.6% during the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 31,323 shares of the company’s stock valued at $519,000 after purchasing an additional 16,517 shares during the last quarter.
+Institutional investors and hedge funds own 68.57% of the company’s stock.

 Zuora, Inc engages in the provision of cloud-based subscription management platform.
 Its products include Zuora Billing, Zuora Revenue, Zuora CPQ, Zuora Collect AI, and Zuora Analytics.
 It offers solutions to software, healthcare, education, B2C, and communications industries.
 The company was founded in 2007 by K.V.